w3f/polkadot-wiki/docs/learn/learn-guides-assets-ledger.md

 :::info Transfers

-Transferring in this way sends tokens to another account on the Asset Hub parachain.
-If you need to transfer KSM between the Asset Hub and
+Transferring in this way sends tokens to another account on the AssetHub parachain.
+If you need to transfer KSM between the AssetHub and
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, see the [Teleporting](#teleporting)
 section below.